Varaha: Temples

 Another important temple is the Bhuvarahaswami Temple in Srimushnam, Tamil Nadu.
 It was built in the late 16th century by Krishnappa II, a Thanjavur Nayak ruler.
 The image of Varaha is considered a swayambhu (self-manifested) image, one of the eight self-manifested Swayamvyakta kshetras.
-An inscription in the prakaram (circumambulating passage around the main shrine) quoting from the legend of the Srimushna Mahatmaya (a local legend) mentions the piety one derives in observing festivals during the 12 months of the year when the sun enters a particular zodiacal sign.
+An inscription in the prakaram (circumambulating passage around the main shrine) quotes from the legend of the Srimushna Mahatmaya (a local legend), describing the piety one derives in observing festivals during the 12 months of the year when the sun enters a particular zodiacal sign.
 This temple is venerated by Hindus and Muslims alike.
-Both communities take the utsava murti (festival image) in procession in the annual temple festival in the Tamil month of Masi (February–March).
-The deity is credited with many miracles and called Varaha saheb by Muslims.
+Both communities take the utsava murti (festival image) in procession during the annual temple festival in the Tamil month of Masi (February–March).
+The god is credited with many miracles and called Varaha sahib by Muslims.

 The Varaha temple in Pushkar is also included in the Swayamvyakta kshetra list.
-The Garuda Purana says Varaha performs a sacrifice near Pushkar lake in every Kartik month.
+The Garuda Purana says Varaha performs a sacrifice near Pushkar lake in every Kartika month.
 The Padma Purana narrates that Brahma organizes a great sacrifice in Pushkar for the benefit of the universe.
 Varaha, appears there as the embodiment of Sacrifice (his sacrificial attributes are reiterated), to protect the sacrifice against any obstruction or evil.
 Brahma requests Varaha to always reside in and protect the sacred place of Pushkar (identified with Kokamukha).

 Varaha shrines are also included in Divya Desams (a list of 108 abodes of Vishnu).
 They include Adi Varaha Perumal shrine Tirukkalvanoor, located in the Kamakshi Amman Temple complex, Kanchipuram and Thiruvidandai, 15 km from Mahabalipuram.